 Representative Results

 Table 2 provides an example of proper results.
-Using the absorbance measurements of the standard solutions, a plot of Absorbance vs. Concentration of NO2- Figure 4).
-The best fit line of the data.
-Using the best fit line of the standard curve, the concentration of NO2- in each unknown solution (µg/ml).
+Using the absorbance measurements of the standard solutions, a plot of Absorbance vs. Concentration of NO2- can be made (Figure 4).
+Then, the best fit line of the data can be determined.
+Using the best fit line of the standard curve, the concentration of NO2- in each unknown solution (µg/ml) can be calculated.
 This value can be converted to the concentration of NO2 in the exhaust gaseous sample using the following equation:

-µg NO2 = µg NO2- x mol NO2 x Vsol x 1000 ml L ml 1 mol NO2- Vgas 1L
+µg NO2 = µg NO2- x 1.39 mol NO2 x Vsol x 1000 ml L ml 1 mol NO2- Vgas 1L

-y,2 mol NO2/1 mol NO2- ratio.
+Based on the balanced equation of NO2 in H2O seen previously, a 2 mol NO2/1 mol NO2- ratio is expected.
 In empirical experiments, it has been found to be nearer a 1.39:1 ratio.
-Keep it at the 2:1 ratio for simplicity.
 The volume of solution used was 25 ml.
 The volume of the gas sample was 35 ml.

 The concentration of NO2 calculated actually represents all of the NOX in the exhaust sample (Table 3).
 The equation for conversion between ppmV and µg/L depends on the temperature and pressure at which the samples were collected.
 The conversion equation is: